dapr/components-contrib/tests/certification/state/sqlite/README.md

 ## TTLs and cleanups

-Also test the `tableName` and `metadataTableName` metadata properties.
+Also tests the `tableName` and `metadataTableName` metadata properties.

 1. Correctly parse the `cleanupIntervalInSeconds` metadata property:
    - No value uses the default value (disabled)